nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 When using the `edit` command, note that:
 * You are unable to edit comments via the `edit` command.
-* There should be no additional arguments between the `INDEX` and the first prefix (e.g n/)
+* There should be no additional arguments between the `INDEX` and the first prefix (e.g `edit 1 blah n/ John` is wrong is wrong and should instead be `edit 1 n/ John`)
 </div>

 Continuing from the previous example in `add`, you could try this: